SeaGL/seagl.github.io/_posts/2016-07-15-Community-Builder-Noms-Open.md

 categories: news
 ---

-Nominations are open for the second Cascadia Community Builder Award!
+Nominations are open until August 16th for the second Cascadia Community Builder Award!

 This is an award for a local person who has made an outstanding contribution to the free software movement.
 We will consider the following criteria: